 Do some “goods” matter more than others?
 Well, that can depend on which segment of the procurement function you want to focus on.
 Upstream?
 Downstream?
 Source-to-contract?
 Procure-to-pay?

-In its Supply Management Book of Numbers for 2017, Ardent Partners – the leading supply management market research and advisory firm – set out to present a definitive picture of what “good” looks like, with a specific focus on the buyer-supplier relationship.
+In its Supply Management Metrics that Matter in 2017 report, Ardent Partners – the leading supply management market research and advisory firm – set out to present a definitive picture of what “good” looks like, with a specific focus on the buyer-supplier relationship.
 And to really put numbers behind their numbers, they surveyed more than 500 procurement and finance practitioners, representing more than 25 distinct industries.